-No later than six months after a fully executed agreement, the Director of Governor's Office of Employee Relations and the President of United University Professions shall meet to establish procedures for review.
+No later than six months after a fully executed agreement, the Director of the Governor's Office of Employee Relations and the President of United University Professions shall meet to establish procedures for review.

-Among the topics that have been specifically cited for review is exploration of the use of dedicated recognition devices for safety and health and other programmatic purposes.
+Among the topics that have been specifically cited for review is exploration of the use of dedicated recognition devices for safety and health and other programmatic purposes and electronic record-keeping.